+a.
+General

-- a) General - i) For the purposes of determining self-sufficiency eligibility, the following thresholds apply: - (1) For WIOA adult and dislocated worker, participants who are earning \$14.00/hr. and/or a salary of \$28,000 or less than their previous wage would not be determined self-sufficient and would be eligible for available funding.
+- i.
+F or the purposes of determining self-sufficiency eligibility, the following thresholds apply: - (1) For WIOA adult and dislocated workers, participants who are earning \$14.00/hr. and/or a salary of \$28,000 or less than their previous wage would not be determined self-sufficient and would be eligible for available funding.

-POLICY 14: YOUTH ELIGIBILITY REQUIREMENTS
+POLICY 14: YOUTH ELIGILITY REQUIREMENTS